FailAcademy/learning/adp-london/_projects/01b-node-and-db.md

 * [ ] Contain a login form allowing users to authenticate with email and password
 * [ ] Persist logged in state on page reload
 * [ ] Contain a functioning logout button
-* [ ] Containe protected routes that are only visible to logged-in users
+* [ ] Contain protected routes that are only visible to logged-in users
 * [ ] Allow logged-in users to share new items
 * [ ] Require that new items contain a title, description, tags, and an image
 * [ ] Provide user feedback resulting from invalid input data